-Michelle Janavs Daughters Were Shunned After Her Involvement In The College Admissions Scandal
+Michelle Janavs’ Daughters Were Shunned After Her Involvement In The College Admissions Scandal

 As a result, Janavs’ daughters “were shunned by friends, teachers, and classmates,” her lawyers said.

-But the turmoil didn’t stop there, at least according to Paul Janavs, Michelle’s husband.
-He claimed that during her arrest the girls were handcuffed and made to stand barefoot outside.
+The turmoil didn’t stop there, at least according to Paul Janavs, Michelle’s husband.
+He claimed that during her arrest, the girls were handcuffed and made to stand barefoot outside.

 “While this has been excruciatingly painful and devastating for Michelle, it has been equally painful for our family.
 There have been too many days during the past eleven months during which I held both of my daughters in my arms as they cried out of a broad combination of emotions including anger at their mother, sorrow and great anxiety about her fate.”

-The girls were banned from special school events like prom and even their own graduation.
+The girls were banned from special school events, like prom and even their own graduation.
 While the oldest of the two girls was permitted to receive her diploma, she and her sister were required to complete the rest of their school work at home.
 It was determined that the youngest of the two was not aware that her mother had cheated to help get her into college, although it is not clear how much if anything the oldest daughter knew.

 Janavs admitted to paying $300,000 total in bribery funds to unfairly benefit both of her two daughters in college admissions process.
-Her initial bribe was $100,000 which was to have someone else take her daughter’s ACT exam for her.
-The second bribe was $200,000 and it was used to falsely present her daughter as a beach volleyball recruit for the University of Southern California.
-Once everything came to light, her acceptance was taken back and she will not be allowed to apply to the school in the future.
+Her initial bribe was $100,000, which was to have someone else take her daughter’s ACT exam for her.
+The second bribe was $200,000, and it was used to falsely present her daughter as a beach volleyball recruit for the University of Southern California.
+Once everything came to light, her acceptance was rescinded and she will not be allowed to apply to the school in the future.

 This past week, Janavs was sentenced to five months in prison for her role in this case, as The Inquisitr previously reported.